 D.Va’s MEKA fires twin fusion cannons and unleashes a barrage of micro missiles.
-Her Defense Matrix can stop nearly every projectile in the game, including ultimates like Hanzo’s.
+Her Defense Matrix can stop nearly every projectile in the game, including some ultimates like Hanzo’s.

 Her mech also has a boost that closes distance fast and can knock enemies off the map.
 When her mech’s health drops to zero, D.Va ejects and has a pistol that she can use until her next mech is ready.

 Difficulty: Medium.
 D.Va is an incredibly versatile off-tank who can dive onto enemies, protect her team’s backline, and use her shield to absorb damage.